descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ### Storage Duration

 According to `cppreference.com` [^stringliteral], *"string literals have static storage duration, and thus exist in memory for the life of the program."* All the other types of literals have automatic storage duration by default.
-While that makes perfect sense for literals that are not constant, constants on other hand are generally believed to be the same value for the life of the program and are ideal candidates to have have static storage duration so they can exist in memory for the life of the program.
+While that may makes perfect sense for literals that are not constant, constants on other hand are generally believed to be the same value for the life of the program and are ideal candidates to have static storage duration so they can exist in memory for the life of the program.
 Since literals currently don't behave this way, constant [like] literals are not as simple as they could be, leading to superfluous dangling.

 <table>
 <tr>